 What can affect my credit report?

-There’s a number of different things that can affect your credit report - some more obvious than others.
+There are several different things that can affect your credit report - some more obvious than others:

 Late or missed payments